-Makers of all backgrounds are turning to Bubble to build powerful software with our no code toolset.
-Bubble's visual editor simplifies the process of designing and developing applications of all kinds.
-Customers have used Bubble to build marketplaces, directories, and even social networks without a single line of code.
+Makers of all backgrounds are turning to Bubble to build powerful software with our no-code tool.
+Bubble's visual editor simplifies the process of designing and developing apps of all kinds.
+Our makers have used Bubble to build marketplaces, directories, and even social networks without a single line of code.

-In this article, we’ll walk you through the step-by-step process of using Bubble to build a white labeled version of Quora.
-Quora is a renowned Q&A platform where users can submit questions or answer those submitted by the community.
+In this article, we’ll walk you through the step-by-step process of using Bubble to build a white-labeled version of Quora.
+Quora is a question-and-answer platform where users can submit questions or answer those submitted by the community.

-Whether you’re looking to build a no code Quora community of your own, or you’re just interested in utilizing some of the core features from the platform, this guide will share how to start building the underlying logic for your product.
+Whether you’re looking to build a no-code Quora community of your own, or you’re just interested in using some of the core features from the platform, this guide will show you how to start building the underlying logic for your product.

-Throughout this guide, we’ll highlight how to build the following key features from Quora:
+Throughout this guide, we’ll highlight the building process for the following core features from Quora:

-- A function for users to submit questions to the site
+- A function for users to submit their own question to the site

-- The ability for community members to submit answers to each question
+- The ability for community members to submit responses to each question

 The steps to build a Quora clone with no code include:

-To get started, you’ll need to register your free Bubble account.
-Then you can follow along as we build a no-code Quora clone.
+To get started, you’ll first need to register for Bubble.
+Once you’re signed up, you can follow along as we build a no-code Quora clone.

-We also recommend completing our introductory lessons, which will guide you through the step-by-step in getting a basic understanding of some of the most common Bubble features.
+We also recommend completing our introductory lessons, which will guide you step-by-step in getting a basic understanding of some of the most common Bubble features.
 This will help you get a running start when building your Quora clone.

-In this case, we’ll start by using the visual design tool to shape the user-interface of our product.
-If you’re replicating the Quora platform, some of the core pages you’ll want to include will be:
+In this case, we’ll start by using the visual design tool to shape the user interface of our app.
+To replicate Quora’s product, some of the core pages we’ll want to include will be:

-- User profiles - A page where your users can access and update their information
+- User profile page: a page where your users can access and update their information

 - A page where users can submit questions

-- A page to host each unique question - This will include the question itself, community answers, and a section for users to contribute new answers
+- A page to host each unique question.
+This dynamic question page will include the question itself, community answers, and a section for users to submit answers

-In the case of your Quora clone, you’ll only need to create one page to host your individual questions.
+In the case of a Quora clone, we’ll only need to create one page to host individual questions.
 We can then write the necessary logic to display only the relevant content for each question when it’s required (we’ll cover this in more detail soon).

 Configuring your database

-Once you’ve mapped out the display of your product, you can focus on creating the necessary data fields to power your application.
+Once we’ve mapped out the display of the product, we can focus on creating the necessary data fields to power your app.
 We’ll rely on these fields to connect the logic behind your product.

-Creating a database in Bubble is a seamless process.
+Creating a database on Bubble is a seamless process.
 Start by listing your top-level data types, then add the necessary fields within each category.

-When replicating Quora as an MVP, we’ll need to create the following data types & fields:
+When replicating Quora as an MVP, we’ll need to create the following data types and fields:

 Data Type: User